GoogleChrome/web.dev/src/site/content/en/handbook/style/index.md

 ## Use figures when text won't do
 Aside from breaking up long sections of prose, media can be better than text for conveying some concepts and instructions.
 A key question to ask as you write is: "Would this idea be easier to understand if I provided a figure?"

-web.dev supports the following figures, which you can include in your post or codelab by following the examples in the "[web.dev components](/handbook/web-dev-components)" post.
+web.dev supports the following figures, which you can include in your post or codelab by following the examples in the [web.dev components](/handbook/web-dev-components) post.
 * Tables (Use tables sparingly—they don't resize well on mobile.)
 * Comparisons
-* Images and video (See the "[Use images and video effectively](/handbook/use-media)" post.)
+* Images and video (See the [Use images and video effectively](/handbook/use-media) post.)
 * Code blocks
-* Sample apps (See the "[Write useful code samples](/handbook/write-code-samples)" post.)
+* Sample apps (See the [Write useful code samples](/handbook/write-code-samples) post.)

 ## Help readers get things done
 Focus on readers and the concrete task they're trying to complete.
 While an introductory paragraph can provide important [context](#give-useful-context), get to the instructional content as soon as possible.
-The "[Use Imagemin to compress images](/use-imagemin-to-compress-images)" post is a great example.
+The [Use Imagemin to compress images](/use-imagemin-to-compress-images) post is a great example.

 When providing instruction, favor the imperative mood.